 All rooms include en suite bathrooms, air conditioning and Wi-Fi.

 The Mainport Hotel is located on the banks of the Maas, next to the Maritime Museum Harbour and the Erasmus Bridge.
 Sights such as the Art Hall and the Markthal are close by, while the Euromast is about a 20-minute walk away.
-The curious modern Cube Houses are a 15-minute walk to the older side of the waterfront.
-You can reach the SS Rotterdam on foot in 40 minutes, or drive there in 12.
+The modern Cube Houses are a 15-minute walk away on the older side of the waterfront.
+You can reach the SS Rotterdam on foot in 40 minutes, or drive there in 12 minutes.